The Small Business Growth Blog

 What If You Have No Competition?

-If you don’t have any competition when starting out then ask why this is.
+If you don’t have any competition when starting out then you must ask why this is.

 No competition can mean that you are entering an unknown area or previously undiscovered sector or market, and with this comes it’s own set of risks, as it may have never been explored before.

-It might even mean that this area is stagnant and too high a risk to enter into.
+It might even mean that this area is stagnant and too high risk to enter into.

 If there is zero demand for what you are attempting to offer then it can crash and burn, unless you can somehow market and advertise enough to change minds.